Opentrons/http-api-beta/readme.md

 ## Enable the beta features

-Since these features are experimental, they’re disabled by default.
-Here’s how to enable them:
+Since these features are experimental, they're disabled by default.
+Here's how to enable them:

-1. From the **Robot** tab, go to your OT-2’s page.
+1. From the **Robot** tab, go to your OT-2's page.
 2. Scroll down to the **Advanced Settings**section.
 3. Turn on **Enable Experimental HTTP Protocol Sessions**.

-**Note:** While these beta features are enabled, you won’t be able to upload protocols the normal way, through the Opentrons App.
+**Note:** While these beta features are enabled, you won't be able to upload protocols the normal way, through the Opentrons App.

 To restore the ability to upload protocols through the Opentrons App, turn off **Enable Experimental HTTP Protocol Sessions.** Feel free to toggle the setting whenever you need to.